redbadger/crux/docs/src/getting_started/ios.md

 To achieve this, we'll associate a script with files that match the pattern `*.udl` (this will catch the interface definition file we created earlier), and then add our `shared.udl` file to the project.

-Note that the script assumes we installed Uniffi with `cargo install uniffi`, as described earlier.
+Note that our shared library generates the `uniffi-bindgen` binary (as explained on the page ["Shared core and types"](./core.md)) that the script relies on, so make sure you have built it already, using `cargo build`.

 In "Build Rules", add a rule to process files that match the pattern `*.udl` with the following script (and also uncheck "Run once per architecture").